lblod/ember-rdfa-helpers/README.md

 ### `rdfa/link-to`
-Creates an annotated link in th app.
+Creates an annotated link in the app.

 The component takes the following arguments:
   - _required_ `value`: resource to link to